Skip to Content

 The conclusion does Miracle-Gro go bad?

-To sum it all up, if a bag of Miracle-Gro is unopened and kept in cool, dry storage space, the mix can last upwards of five years.
+To sum it all up, if a bag of Miracle-Gro is unopened and kept in a cool, dry storage space, the mix can last upwards of five years.
 The soil portion of the blend can stay indefinitely in the right conditions, but the added fertilizer will expire, rendering the Miracle-Gro useless.